StoneHub/LaneSurviver/CODE_AUDIT.md

 This roadmap provides a suggested order for re-implementing the features from `lane-shooter-enhanced.html`.

 ### 3.1.
-Milestone 1: Core Gameplay Loop
+Milestone 1: Core Gameplay Loop (Completed)

-This milestone focuses on re-creating the core "survivor" experience.
+This milestone focused on re-creating the core "survivor" experience.

 *   **XP and Leveling System:**
     *   Create an `XPManager` class to handle XP drops from enemies and collection by the player.